 You may also need other support and rehabilitation alternatives to get into working life or stay at work.

 You should find out what your current state of health is if it has not been checked in a long time or if you feel like it has changed.
-If you are unemployed, the TE Office or local government pilot is responsible for providing you with an examination of your working ability and functional capacity.
+If you are unemployed, the employment official is responsible for providing you with an examination of your working ability and functional capacity.
 You need a medical certificate so that you can participate in services promoting work ability.

-The state of health of unemployed persons can be ascertained in the health examination of unemployed persons organised by the municipality, the state of health of employed persons in occupational healthcare, and the state of health of students in student healthcare.
+The state of health of unemployed persons can be ascertained in the health examination of unemployed persons organised by the wellbeing services counties, the state of health of employed persons in occupational healthcare, and the state of health of students in student healthcare.

 Rehabilitative work activities can be a suitable solution when you are returning to working life after prolonged unemployment, starting your career, or rehabilitating from an illness or a difficult time in your life.
-The purpose of rehabilitative work activities is to assist individuals whose unemployment has been prolonged, who have received unemployment benefits or basic social assistance for a certain time period, and who are unable to participate in the services offered by the TE Office or local government pilot projects.
+The purpose of rehabilitative work activities is to assist individuals whose unemployment has been prolonged, who have received unemployment benefits or basic social assistance for a certain time period, and who are unable to participate in the services offered by the employment official.

 Working conditions can be arranged to correspond to your working ability